East Germany: Censorship in the music sector

 In the 1980s, censorship seemed to loosen up.
-Lyrics about the longing for freedom (including Albatros by Karat) became possible.
+Lyrics about the longing for freedom (including "Albatros" by Karat) became possible.
 But it was only in the course of the peaceful revolution that songs by Veronika Fischer were heard on the radio again in October 1989.

 Theatre

 East German theatre was originally dominated by Bertolt Brecht, who brought back many artists out of exile and reopened the Theater am Schiffbauerdamm with his Berliner Ensemble.
-Alternatively, other influences tried to establish a "Working Class Theatre", played for the working class by the working class.
+Alternatively, other influences tried to establish a "working-class theatre", played for the working class by the working class.

-After Brecht's death, conflicts began to arise between his family (around Helene Weigel) and other artists about Brecht's legacy, including Slatan Dudow, Erwin Geschonneck, Erwin Strittmatter, Peter Hacks, Benno Besson, Peter Palitzsch and Ekkehard Schall.
+After Brecht's death, conflicts began to arise between his family (around Helene Weigel) and other artists about Brecht's legacy, including Slatan Dudow, Erwin Geschonneck, Erwin Strittmatter, Peter Hacks, Benno Besson, Peter Palitzsch, and Ekkehard Schall.

 In the 1950s, the Swiss director Benno Besson with the Deutsches Theater successfully toured Europe and Asia including Japan with The Dragon by Evgeny Schwartz.
 In the 1960s, he became the Intendant of the Volksbühne often working with Heiner Müller.

 In the 1970s, a parallel theatre scene sprung up, creating theatre "outside of Berlin" in which artists played at provincial theatres.
 For example, Peter Sodann founded the Neues Theater in Halle/Saale and Frank Castorf at the theater Anklam.

 Theatre and cabaret had high status in the GDR, which allowed it to be very proactive.
 This often brought it into confrontation with the state.
 Benno Besson once said, "In contrast to artists in the west, they took us seriously, we had a bearing."

-The Friedrichstadt-Palast in Berlin is the last major building erected by the GDR, making it an exceptional architectural testimony to how Germany overcame its former division.
-Here, Berlin's great revue tradition lives on, today bringing viewers state-of-the-art shows.

-Important theatres include the Berliner Ensemble, the Deutsches Theater, the Maxim Gorki Theater, and the Volksbühne.
+The Friedrichstadt-Palast in Berlin was the last major building erected by the GDR, making it an exceptional architectural testimony to how Germany overcame its former division.
+Today, it is a major center for Berlin's revue tradition.
+Other important theatres include the Berliner Ensemble, the Deutsches Theater, the Maxim Gorki Theater, and the Volksbühne.

+Television and radio

+Television and radio in East Germany were state-run industries; the Rundfunk der DDR was the official radio broadcasting organisation from 1952 until unification.
+The organization was based in the Funkhaus Nalepastraße in East Berlin.
+Deutscher Fernsehfunk (DFF), from 1972 to 1990 known as Fernsehen der DDR or DDR-FS, was the state television broadcaster from 1952.
+Like all press organs, television and radio were under tight control and censorship of the SED's Agitation Department.
+Reception of Western broadcasts was widespread.